Synthesizer248/arduino_lipo_charger/Docs/UserManual.md

 ## Charging
 - Place the LiPo battery in the charging circuit.
 - Monitor the charging process on the LCD display.

+- ## Caculating internal resistance of battery
+- Place the LiPo battery in the charging circuit.
+- Use the rotary encoder to scroll through the menu.
+- Press the encoder button to select options.